 I guess I have a masochistic streak within myself and love punishment. — I’m joking !

-Yes, in truth, I am a sad person having received formal training, and having come from an electro-mechanical background—both within trade schooling, the military, and industry—I am able to apply those skills to this “bit of kit”.
-I get enjoyment with creating, and applying new gadgets, and accessories directly to my stump grinder, or indirectly to maintenance, and work performance operations connected to the act of stump grinding.
-Further, I get self satisfaction to find easier and more efficient ways to achieve my operational activities.
+Yes, in truth, I am a sad person having received formal training to tree stump grind.
+I come from an electro-mechanical background–both within formal schooling, within the military, and industry.
+I am able to apply those skills to maintain and repair of this “bit of kit”.
+I get enjoyment with creating, and applying new gadgets, and accessories directly to my stump grinder.
+Proper maintenance enhances my work performance, and operations connected to the act of stump grinding.
+Further, I get self-satisfaction to find easier, more efficient ways to achieve my operational activities.
 It doesn’t end there either.
-I also get great enjoyment in visiting some fantastic gardens—including those on the Queens Sandringham Estate!
+I also get great enjoyment in visiting some fantastic gardens ranging from the Queens Sandringham Estate to humble council estates.
 I also enjoy the travel to new places throughout the Anglia region where I live, and get to meet many interesting people.

 So,–that’s why I do it!